Session #16

 Very different from the pre-Jesus status quo, the life we will take up interiorly and exteriorly ought to be different, or more accurately new.
 Old perspectives must be changed and the very meaning of life as one understands it should change.
 Still, there can be hindrances to taking up this new life and experiencing that final conversion.
 In truth, this can only be that we are not receiving God's love sufficiently, and what obstacles we find in the way need to be dealt with properly, this may require help from a spiritual director, psychologist, and much vulnerable honesty.

-For Comprehensive Review
+For Comprehensive Review (Optional and beyond 1 session)

 This pattern continues throughout the history of Israel and is fulfilled ultimately in the Eucharist that Jesus institutes.
 The Mass we celebrate today starts with the Liturgy of the Word and ends with a Eucharistic liturgy of sacrifice, in which Christ’s sacrifice on the cross is made present (see Catechism, nos.
 1362-67).
 We share Christ’s blood and partake of His crucified and resurrected body in a communion meal.
 Therefore, when Catholics worship God in the Mass, they are not following the practices invented merely by some human pastor, minister, or theologian; they are participating in the divine order of worship that Jesus established at the Last Supper in the Eucharist—a liturgical structure that God foreshadowed long before, going all the way back to what He revealed at Sinai in the time of Moses.